-Project Description: This project provides for the construction of a new potable water treatment plant including intake, lake pumping station, plant discharge pumping facilities, and portions of transmission mains.
+Project Description: This project provides for the final design, permitting and construction of a new potable water treatment plant including intake, lake pumping station, plant discharge pumping facilities, and associated transmission mains.
 The project will increase system reliability, provide additional capacity for emergencies and peaking demand, provide a redundant source, reduce reliance on critical west to east river crossings, reduce energy usage, and meet future needs.

-Environmental Review: A negative declaration was issued on this project May 18, 1995.
+Environmental Review: A positive declaration was issued on this project June 12, 1995.
+A Final Environmental Impact Statement was accepted on November 12, 1996.

-Estimated Annual Impact on the Operating Budget: It is expected that this project would be bonded for 20 years resulting in an estimated average annual debt service payment of \$9,590,300.
-The Monroe County Water Authority is a separate legal entity, which has a lease agreement with the County whereby the County provides water facilities for the Authority.
+Estimated Annual Impact on the Operating Budget: It is expected that this project would be bonded for 30 years resulting in an estimated average annual debt service payment of \$8,700,000.
+The Monroe County Water Authority is a separate legal entity, which has a lease agreement with the County whereby the County can provide water facilities for the Authority.
 The agreement provides that the Authority will pay rent to the County equal to the debt service relating to water facility improvements.
 The County Legislature may authorize the Authority to issue its own debt for these purposes in lieu of the County issuing its debt.
 The County Legislature has in recent years authorized the Authority to do so.
-This project will result in a more efficient water distribution system.
-THIS PAGE INTENTIONALLY LEFT BLANK
+This project will result in a more efficient water transmission system with significant pumping energy cost savings offsetting the operating costs of the new plant